-Did you know our own founder Dr. Howard Samuels entered heroin addiction rehab?
+Did you know our own founder Dr. The Hill’s Program Director entered heroin addiction rehab?
 Heroin addiction rehab was an integral part of his recovery.
 Heroin is a highly addictive, illegal and illicit drug that is bought and sold on the black market.
 Jargon for heroin includes “smack,” “junk,” “H,” “horse” and “skag.”
-It is a drug derived from the painkiller morphine, which is derived from an Asian poppy plant.
+It is a drug derived from the painkiller Opioid Pain Medication, which is derived from an Asian poppy plant.
 We offer inpatient and outpatient rehabilitation services for people battling with heroin substance abuse.
 It’s not easy, but we can help.
 We have spent decades overcoming heroin addiction.
 Learn more about our heroin treatment center.

 Heroin Abuse Patterns